anirudhprmar/100-days-of-code/log.md

 **Thoughts:**  get more focused and try to get more done each day, well gave a test of ui ux course and i messed it up , gotta retry it again

+### Day 17: April 2, 2025

+**Today's Progress**:set up routes in frontend using react router , built out logic for authentication on frontend (did state management using zustand ) and learned about state , components and re-rendering in react

+**Thoughts:**